 The Company entered into an employment agreement ("the 2003 Agreement") with Mr. Schoenberger on November 1, 2003.
 The 2003 Agreement is the third such consecutive agreement between Mr. Schoenberger and the Company.
 The Company entered into an initial employment agreement with Mr. Schoenberger when he joined the Company on November 1, 1997, and then again on November 1, 2000.
 Upon the expiration of the second employment agreement on October 31, 2003, the Company entered into the 2003 Agreement with Mr. Schoenberger.
 The term of the 2003 Agreement is for three years with an expiration date of October 31, 2006.
 Under the terms of the 2003 Agreement, Mr. Schoenberger's base salary shall initially be payable at the rate of \$334,500 per year, which is subject to annual review by the Board of Directors for discretionary periodic increases in accordance with the Company's compensation policies.
-Mr. Schoenberger is entitled to continued participation in the Company's SERP, Executive Supplemental Life Insurance Program and all other employee benefit plans made available by the Company.
-The 2003 Agreement provides that Mr. Schoenberger shall participate in the Management Incentive Plan, which is described on page 21, and the Restricted Stock Plan, which is described on pages 19 and 20, or any similar plan that may be established by the Company.
+Mr. Schoenberger is entitled to continued participation in the Company's SERP,

+Executive Supplemental Life Insurance Program and all other employee benefit plans made available by the Company.
+The 2003 Agreement provides that Mr. Schoenberger shall participate in the Management Incentive Plan, which is described in the Compensation Committee Report on pages 14 through 16, and also on page 23, the Stock Option Plan, which is described on pages 21 and 22, and the Restricted Stock Plan, which is described on pages 20 and 21, or any similar plan that may be established by the Company.

 The 2003 Agreement also provides that the Severance Agreement entered into on February 6, 1998, by and between Mr. Schoenberger and the Company shall remain in effect.
-The Severance Agreement is more fully described on page 24.
+The Severance Agreement is more fully described on pages 25 and 26.
 The 2003 Agreement also provides that the Company, by action of the Board, may terminate Mr. Schoenberger's employment for any reason.
 If Mr. Schoenberger's employment is terminated by the Company during the term of the 2003 Agreement for any reason other than cause, death or disability, or if Mr. Schoenberger terminates his employment because of a constructive termination, the Company shall pay Mr. Schoenberger a combination of (i) base pay at the rate in effect on the date of employment termination, (ii) an annual amount equal to the average of the annual bonus amounts received by Mr. Schoenberger in the two calendar years preceding the year in which termination occurs, and (iii) benefits, in each case for a period of two years following the date of termination.
 If during such two-year period Mr. Schoenberger shall secure full-time employment, the Company's obligation to provide benefits shall cease.
 All such payments described above will be made in accordance with the Company's regular payroll policies.